Happy New Years!!!

-Overall, inventory has continued to contract and is down 51.3% from August of last year.
-That means there’s only 5,203 homes currently available for sale in the MLS, which includes our entire metro area, outlying suburban and rural areas, and ALL price points.
+Overall, inventory has continued to contract as sellers fear finding a new home for themselves on the market and the changing covid and employment landscapes.
+Housing inventory is down 55% from December of last year.
+That means there’s only 3,860 homes currently available for sale in the MLS, which includes our entire metro area, outlying suburban and rural areas, and ALL price points.

 If you’re looking to buy, there is still a house for you, though it may take more perseverance to find it.
 If you’re looking to sell, you have a hot commodity, so market it wisely!